AnyChart/docs.anychart.com/Stock_Charts/Scroller.md

 {sample}STOCK\_Scroller\_04{sample}

 We can also adjust the labels of the axis.
-For example, let's make them of red color and format them to show the first day of each month.
+For example, let's make them of black color and format them to show the first day of each month.

 ```
     // adjust the scroller axis